Alignment of Density Maps in Wasserstein Distance: Alignment of Heterogeneous Pairs

 For Alignment 2, the optimal transport plan would be to map each half of $I_1$ proportionally to the corresponding halves of $I_2$, which would incur a $W_1$ loss roughly

 Therefore Alignment 2 leads to a smaller $W_1$ loss and is preferred as we have observed in Figure \ref{figure:exp-heter}.

 On the other hand, the $L^2$ losses between $I_1$ and $I_2$ remain the same regardless of whether Alignment 1 or 2 is applied.
 An implementation of Algorithm \ref{algo:bo align} with WEMD replaced by the $L^2$ loss actually gives close-to-correct alignment as shown in Figure \ref{figure:example-heter-eu}, with an error about 3 degrees.
-This suggests that the $L^2$ loss might be less sensitive to heterogeneity and explains its choice in our refinement step to avoid the effect of perturbations of the given volumes.
+This suggests that the $L^2$ loss might be a better choice in the presence of heterogeneity and explains its choice in our refinement step to avoid the effect of perturbations of the given volumes.

 However, the empirical success of $L^2$ alignment in Figure \ref{figure:example-heter-eu} may be a coincidence thanks to other finer structures of the molecules.
 Our synthetic example in Figure \ref{figure:example-heter} does raise an interesting question on what loss function to be used when aligning heterogeneous pairs.
 In particular, there is a potential need of a more sophisticated distance function $d_{\text{heter}}$ that for instance only compares the shared components in the volumes by extracting the common features.
-We shall leave such investigations for future work.
+In the context of compositional heterogeneity where the two volumes have different total masses as a result of missing subunits, \cite{riahi2023empot} proposes a partial alignment procedure based on Gromov-Wasserstein divergence.
+We shall leave such investigation of more advanced distance functions for future work.
 Meanwhile, we remark that in this case, exhaustive search-based methods that rely on efficient representations of the loss function over $\SO3$ such as \cite{chen2013fast} would be challenging unless certain special structures of $d_{\text{heter}}$ can be exploited.
 The same is likely to be true for gradient-based methods where one would need to rely on numerical differentiation which could be less accurate and inefficient.
 Nevertheless, our Algorithm \ref{algo:bo align} provides a ready-to-use recipe as long as we can evaluate $d_{\text{heter}}$.